humainary-io/.github/profile/README.md

 An innovative observability and monitoring API based on semiotics and signaling theory.
 Serventis introduces structured interfaces for sensing system conditions and assessing operational health dynamically.

 - **Monitors API**: Standardized interface for condition assessment and statistical confidence.
-- **Signal-Driven**: Shift from raw metrics to contextual signal interpretation.
+- **Services API**: Shift from raw metrics to contextual signal interpretation.

 ### ✨ Signetics *(coming soon!)*
 A groundbreaking framework for creating, transforming, and orchestrating domain-specific signs and signals.
 Signetics expands beyond observability, enabling deep semantic interconnection across systems and contexts.